A cough can be a symptom of many different conditions. Usually, it’s not a sign of something serious and should go away on its own within three weeks.

 If you smoke, you might develop a smoker’s cough.
 This is a persistent cough that occurs in response to a build-up of chemicals in the lungs.

 Several common conditions can cause a cough, including the common cold, the flu, hay fever, and asthma.
 Other conditions include:

-Usually, you don’t need to speak to a doctor about a cough.
+Usually, you don’t need to speak to a clinician about a cough.
 However, there are some circumstances in which a cough could indicate a more serious condition such as tuberculosis, heart failure, blood clots on the lung or lung cancer.
-Therefore, it’s important to speak to a doctor if:
+Therefore, it’s important to speak to a GP or ANP if:

-If you’d like to speak to a doctor online, you can make an appointment with Doctor Care Anywhere.
+If you’d like to speak to a GP or ANP online, you can make an appointment with Doctor Care Anywhere.

 Normally you can treat a cough at home without needing medical treatment.
 While you’re recovering you should get lots of rest and drink plenty of fluids.
 A good home remedy for a cough is hot water with lemon and honey.